RFK killer Sirhan Sirhan denied parole by California board

 Newsom’s office declined to comment.

-Newsom overruled two parole commissioners who found Sirhan no longer was a risk.
-Among other factors, Newsom said Sirhan failed to disclaim violence committed in his name, adding to the risk that he could incite political unrest.
+Newsom overruled two parole commissioners who had found that Sirhan no longer was a risk.
+Among other factors, Newsom said Sirhan has failed to disclaim violence committed in his name, adding to the risk that he could incite political unrest.

 The ruling split the Kennedy family, with RFK’s widow, Ethel Kennedy, and several of Kennedy’s nine surviving children opposing his parole.